 3 credits.
 3 hours.
 (Lecture 3 HOURS.)
 A combined practical, hands-on, and academic approach to entrepreneurship via the creative and innovative process of recognizing opportunity, gathering resources and creating a feasibility study around conceptualizing a business idea and business plan.

 BSAD 221 BUSINESS COMMUNICATIONS

-3 credits.
-3 hours.
-(Lecture 3 HOURS.)
-Prerequisite: ENGL 90 with a minimum grade of S or appropriate placement score.
+Prerequisite: ENGL 90 with a grade of S, or appropriate placement test score.